TheMilkies/Cate/readme.md

 Use `sudo cate install` to install

 ## Using Cate
-Cate's CLI is intuitive, but doesn't offer much.
-You can **not** set `cflags` with a command (unlike Autotools), but you get the minimum required to work with Cate.
+Cate's CLI is intuitive, but doesn't offer much more than necesery.

 ### Flags (Options)
 - `-tN` (and `-jN`): Set thread count to N. Cate automatically detects thread count so this isn't required.